WA Rural Generalist program training

 WAGPET partners with the Rural Clinical School of WA (RCSWA), WA Country Health Service (WACHS), Rural Health West (RHW) and Western Australian Primary Health Alliance (WAPHA) to provide a supported training pathway for doctors wishing to pursue a career as a rural generalist from medical school to fellowship.

-While you are in your Hospital/Core Clinical Training year, you will complete mandatory rotations in:
+While you are in your Hospital/Hospital based Core Generalist Training, you will complete mandatory rotations in:

 - General surgery

 - General medicine